-Expires' header is only needed for old proxy servers which do not understand HTTP/1.1, and should be overridden by the
+Expires header is only needed for old proxy servers which don’t understand HTTP/1.1, and it should be overridden by the

-When the PageSeeder Server re-validates a resource (and the request is successful), it will either return:
+When the PageSeeder Server revalidates a resource (and the request is successful), it returns either of these:

-The browser will not attempt to connect to the server while the resource is considered fresh.
+The browser doesn’t attempt to connect to the server while the resource is considered fresh.

 See also Hypertext Transfer Protocol -- HTTP/1.1 .